-So, here's my personal guarantee: buy 'How to Raise Meat Chickens' and study it for up to one full year.
+So, here's my personal guarantee: buy 'How to Raise Meat Chickens' and the bonuses study it for up to one full year.
 If you aren't absolutely excited and already planning your own small farm flock, or are unsatisfied for any reason, I'll return your payment, no questions asked.

 By the way, you won't find anybody else anywhere offering a full one-year money-back guarantee.

 So why am I making this offer?
 Because I want to make sure you have enough time to actually USE my book to raise your own flock of free-range birds.